 Crawl space insulation is a protective function of the home that keeps outdoor air outside and indoor air inside.
-Older homes and houses with substantial neglect typically require crawl space insulation.
-Insulation Co. has compiled the ultimate guide to crawl space insulation.
+Older homes and houses with substantial neglect typically require insulation in the crawl space.
+Insulation Co. has compiled the ultimate installation guide.

 How Do I Know Whether My Home Insulation Needs to Be Replaced?

-Crawl space insulation is one way to gauge the overall function of your home’s livability.
-If your home has a musty odor, has moisture buildup, or is unrelenting to the thermostat, you should check the crawl space insulation.
+Insulation in the crawl space is one way to gauge the overall function of your home’s livability.
+If your home has a musty odor, has moisture buildup, or is unrelenting to the thermostat, you should check the crawl space if it still has working insulation.
 Likewise, if your energy bill won’t lower no matter how hard you try to conserve energy, a drafty crawl space is likely the culprit.

-If someone living in your home frequently experiences sicknesses related to allergies or breathing issues, decompensated crawl space insulation might be the cause.
+If someone living in your home frequently experiences sicknesses related to allergies or breathing issues, decompensated insulation in the crawl space might be the cause.
 In addition, recurring leaks and moisture issues are typically a result of insulation issues.
-Lastly, if rodents and other invasive pests have frequented your home, they are likely entering it through damaged crawl space insulation.
+Lastly, if rodents and other invasive pests have frequented your home, they are likely entering it through damaged insulation.

 Types of Insulation